blackstrype/quarkus-microservices-training/labs/lab_1_getting_started_with_quarkus.md

     }
     ```

+    Rerun your `curl` tests.

 4.  **Run the Tests**

-    Run the tests to see the continuous testing feature in action.
+    Still in quarkus dev mode, run the tests by tapping `r`.
+    The tests are probably failing.

     ```bash
-    ./mvnw test
+    ./mvnw quarkus:test
     ```

     Leave the application in dev mode.